TCU can gain perspective on title-game rout by taking a 30,000-foot view

 In part, because I had reached my fairy-tale limit and also because there is some truth in college football that in order to build something special — or sustainable — then “slow and steady wins the race.”

+This content is for members only.
 Not a member?
-Join now for only $9.99 a month or $99 a year.
-Subscribe
+Enjoy this premium Horned Frog content for only $9.99 a month or $99 a year.

 TCU riff ram icon